Clinical scientist, genomics

 - Although you'll have very little direct contact with patients, your work will have a large impact on them and their families.

-- Jobs are available in most areas of the country, usually in medium-sized or large hospitals.
-However, there are only a relatively small number of jobs available and you may need to relocate to increase your chances of career progression.
+- Jobs are available in most areas of the UK, usually in medium-sized or large hospitals.
+However, you may need to relocate to progress your career as there are only a relatively small number of jobs available in each NHS region.

 Qualifications